arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-10.md

 We opened this chapter claiming that there is something magic about the native F# function application, because you can apply a function returning a function returning a function &mdash; ad nauseam &mdash;
-to arguments, and the unsuspectedly powerful whitespace pseudo-operator will happily do its work.
+to arguments, and because the unsuspectedly powerful whitespace pseudo-operator will happily do its work.

 Does your brand new `<*>` have the same super-power?
 Let's see.
 We want to have the equivalent of this test:

 ```fsharp
 [<Fact>]